3 Day Hills and North Coast AdventureLet the adventure begin

 Overnight: County Antrim

 We will begin the day at Ballintoy on the coast, where after tacking up we will follow an old off- road track with splendid views of the coast, to the breath-taking white sand beach of Whitepark Bay, a 3-mile long beach on the famous Causeway Coastal Route.

 Whitepark Bay is a beautiful stretch of pristine beach located on Co.
 Antrim’s north coast near the picturesque village of Ballintoy.
 With a beach so pure it shines for miles (on even the cloudiest of days) it’s the perfect backdrop for a refreshing trot, canter or gallop!

 We’ll take our time playing on the beach & in the ocean before cantering over the smooth sands!
 If we’re lucky the famous “Sunbathing Cattle” will be on the beach basking in the sun’s warmth.

-You will spend your time romping and capering along the 3 mile stretch of pristine, resplendent white sand and explore the rolling sand dunes of the area below the backdrop of the rugged surrounding cliff faces which were once home to some of the earliest human settlers in Ireland.
+You will spend your time romping and capering along the 3 mile stretch of pristine, resplendent white sand, exploring the area below the backdrop of the rugged surrounding cliff faces which were once home to some of the earliest human settlers in Ireland.

 Savour the taste of the tantalising sea air, feel the blustering and energising wind on your face and the radiant rays of the Irish sunshine on your back on this invigorating ride.